-The first quarter of 2018 reflected a continuation of steady growth supported by positive demographic drivers in the recreational vehicle ("RV") market, which includes growth in both towables and motorized units, and strong retail demand in the marine market.
-In addition, the positive sentiment exhibited by both RV dealers and manufacturers during the early spring industry retail and trade shows supports our belief in the sustainable long-term potential in this market and our anticipation of industry order levels consistent with recent seasonal trends as we move into the second quarter of 2018 and into the remainder of 2018.
-In the marine market, retail trends and demand patterns are strong as evidenced by a solid first quarter dealer show season with increased year over year traffic at almost all of the shows reporting.
-The manufactured housing (MH") market continued to reflect solid improvement for the quarter based on the growth rate in estimated wholesale industry shipments.
+The first six months of 2018 reflected a continuation of steady growth in each of our four primary markets supported by continued positive demographic drivers and strong retail demand patterns.
+In addition, the positive sentiment exhibited by both the recreational vehicle ("RV") dealers and original equipment manufacturers ("OEMs") during the early spring industry retail and trade shows supports our belief in the sustainable long-term potential in this market and our anticipation of industry order levels consistent with recent seasonal trends as we move into the remainder of 2018.
+The marine market continued to grow in the quarter as evidenced by growth in retail unit sales, and the manufactured housing ("MH") market continued to reflect solid improvement for the quarter based on the growth rate in estimated wholesale industry shipments.
 Additionally, we see a continuation of improving conditions in the industrial markets, as evidenced by growth in new housing starts and increases in commercial construction and institutional furniture spending.